Efficient Model-Free Exploration in Low-Rank MDPs: : Algorithm and Main Results

-To describe generalized optimal design in {\newalg}, we take a brief detour and consider an abstract approach to optimal design computation, which generalizes our problem.
-Suppose that we wish to compute a spanner for an implicitly specified set of matrices $\cW=\crl*{W^z}_{z\in\cZ}\subseteq\psd$ indexed by an abstract set $\cZ$.
-The set $\cZ$ (which will be set to $\Pim$ when we apply this framework to RL) may be exponentially large, and cannot be efficiently enumerated.
-In addition, given $z\in\cZ$, we cannot explicitly compute $W^{z}$, and have to settle for a noisy approximation.
+To describe spanner computation in \mainalg, we take a brief detour and consider an abstract approach to barycentric spanner computation, which generalizes our problem.
+Suppose that we wish to compute a spanner for an implicitly specified set $\cW=\crl*{w^z}_{z\in\cZ}\subseteq\bbR^{d}$ indexed by an abstract set $\cZ$.
+The set $\cZ$ (which will be set to $\Pim$ when we return to RL) may be exponentially large and cannot be efficiently enumerated.
+In addition, given $z\in\cZ$, we cannot explicitly compute $w^{z}$, and have to settle for a noisy approximation.